rockandruby/shopping_cart/README.md

 You can specify any model which represents your user, e.q.
 'User', 'Customer' etc. Model should be in string format.
 Then run 'bin/rake shopping_cart:install:migrations' to copy migrations to your app and 'bin/rake db:migrate'

-You should the following association for your user model "has_many :orders, :class_name => 'ShoppingCart::Order'".
+You should the following association for your user model "has_many :orders, :class_name => 'ShoppingCart::Order', foreign_key: 'user_id'".
 Mount to your routes.rb mount ShoppingCart::Engine => "/shopping_cart"

+Add Rails.application.config.assets.precompile += %w( shopping_cart/*) to config/initializers/assets.rb

 Cart can process any product type quantity, you just need to add the following association to your product model(e.g. Book, Magazine etc.)
 "has_many :order_items, :class_name => 'ShoppingCart::OrderItem', as: :productable".
 Also your model must have 'price' attribute.